nischal-shetty2/rescue-connect/disease_Model/README.md

 * **Environment Setup:** Set up a Python environment with the required dependencies listed in the requirements.txt file.

 * **Model Training:** Run the provided training script, specifying the path to your prepared dataset.
-Tweak hyperparameters such as learning rate, batch size, and number of training epochs as needed.
+Tweak hyperparameters such as learning rate, batch sizeand number of training epochs as needed.

-* **Model Evaluation:** Evaluate the trained model's performance using standard evaluation metrics such as accuracy, precision, recall, and F1-score.
+* **Model Evaluation:** Evaluate the trained model's performance using standard evaluation metrics such as accuracy, precision, recalland F1-score.
 Evaluate the model on a separate validation dataset to assess its generalization capability.

 * **Inference:** Use the trained model to make predictions on new animal skin images.
 Preprocess the images as required (e.g., resizing, normalization) and pass them through the model for disease detection.